bagisto/bagisto-docs/src/getting-started/deployment.md

 }
 ```

-Use the socket of the PHP version your release runs on: `php8.4-fpm.sock` for the current development version, `php8.3-fpm.sock` or `php8.4-fpm.sock` for Bagisto 2.4.
+Use the socket of the PHP version your release runs on: `php8.4-fpm.sock` for Bagisto 2.5, `php8.3-fpm.sock` or `php8.4-fpm.sock` for Bagisto 2.4.

 ### ⚡ Nginx FastCGI Cache